Pozhuthu Vidinchachu

 Pozhuthu Vidinchachu is a 1984 Indian Tamil-language film written and directed by Gangai Amaran.
 The film stars Prabhu and Sulakshana, with Anjali Devi, M. N. Nambiar and Shanmugasundaram in supporting roles.
 It was released on 24 February 1984.

 Production

 P. S. Nivas was originally reported to be the film's cinematographer.
-The film was launched at AVM Studios with AVM Saravanan lighting the lamp.
-The song "Athai Thavamirundhu" was recorded on that day.
+The film was launched in late March 1983 at AVM Studios with M. Saravanan lighting the lamp.
+The song "Athai Thavamirundhu" was recorded the same day.

 Soundtrack

 The music was composed by Ilaiyaraaja.
-The song "Aatha Manasu" was based on composer's own song "Banthi Chamanthi" which he composed for the Telugu film Abhilasha.